 It seems like you’re as curious as I am.
 Let’s go take a trip – to the center of the earth.
 You bring the snacks; I’ll call a cab.

-Oh, you brought peaches!
+You brought peaches?
 Good choice.
 While we’re waiting for our ride, let me take one of those from you and cut it in half.
 When I hand it back to you, notice that there are layers on the inside of the peach.
 Turns out that this is a fantastic example of what we’re about to see inside the earth.
 Just like this fruit, the Earth has layers: the crust, the mantle, and the core.

 Now, that’s a very basic (and delicious!) map of what we’re about to see but it gives you a general idea.
 Here’s our elevator – hop on in!
 Let’s take a ride down through the Earth’s layers and I’ll give you the grand tour.